-Strategy is somewhat of a nebulous topic, especially for someone at my relatively low level.
+Chess strategy is somewhat of a nebulous topic, especially for someone at a relatively low level of chess playing ability.
 There are bound to be better definitions, but for me chess strategy is about having a general plan for the game once you get through the opening phase.
 You should of course always be on the look-out for tactical opportunities, but the bigger consideration after the opening should be to gain and grow an advantage in the absence of those tactical chances.
 For this reason I could also have called the strategy aspect “general chess improvement”, or “planning”, or maybe even “middle-game study”.

 Given that link between opening study and strategy, along with the fact that this early in my development strategy is not a major priority, I limit my study of it to two areas.